Initial RN or LPN License by Endorsement

-- four hundred hours of licensed nursing practice in the last four years for the level of licensure sought (if practice occurred outside of the United States complete the Verification of Employment form) OR
+- 400 hours of licensed nursing practice in the last four (4) years for the level of licensure sought (if practice occurred outside of the United States complete the Verification of Employment form) OR

-- You must submit proof of initial licensure by examination with the examination meeting North Dakota requirements for licensure examinations in effect at the time the applicant qualified for initial licensure.
+- You must submit proof of initial licensure by examination with the examination.
+The examination must meet North Dakota requirements for licensure examinations in effect at the time the applicant qualified for initial licensure.

 You are not eligible for licensure in ND if your primary state of residence is another state that belongs to the Nurse Licensure Compact.
 For more information on the Nurse Licensure Compact and for a list of states belonging to the compact see www.ncsbn.org/nlc.htm

-- Foreign Educated Applicants - To obtain a multistate license designation you must submit additional documents to meet Uniform License Requirements of the enhanced Nurse Licensure Compact.
+- Foreign Educated Applicants - To obtain a multistate license designation you must submit additional documents to meet ULR of the NLC.
 Click here for additional requirements.
-Licenses will be processed as a single state ND license and may only be used in ND until the required documentation is received in our office.
+Licenses will be processed as a single state ND license and may only be used in ND until all required documentation is received in our office.

-If the application process has not been completed in one year the application fee will be forfeited and a new application will be required.
+If the applicant has not completed all steps of the application process within one year, the application fee will be forfeited and a new application will be required.

-If you have never held an RN/LPN license in North Dakota complete ALL of the following 4 items.
-Complete all 4 of these items as soon as possible to avoid any delay of license issuance.
+If you have never held an RN/LPN license in North Dakota complete ALL of the following four (4) items.
+Complete all four (4) of these items as soon as possible to avoid any delay of license issuance.

 - Official Transcripts

-- The Board requires a transcript from your "Basic" Education Program.
+- The Board requires an official transcript from your "basic" education program.
 Request your college to send the official transcript of your grades with the degree posted directly to the ND Board of Nursing office.
 If your nursing program is closed, it is your responsibility to locate the custodian of the school records.
 Copies of transcripts sent by applicants or faxed transcripts will not be accepted.
 Only official transcripts sent directly from the nursing program to the Board office are accepted.